RJPerry23d/Train-Scheduler/README.md

     * Frequency -- in minutes

-  * Code this app to calculate when the next train will arrive; this should be relative to the current time.
+  * Coded this app to calculate when the next train will arrive; this should be relative to the current time.

   * Users from many different machines must be able to view same train times.

-  * Styling and theme are completely up to you.
-Get Creative!
+  RJ Perry